SŪKKHIST BUDDHISM

 With pure panoramic sensing as vulnerable animals use it, it is not possible to start thinking or wanting.

-To eradicate, correct, accomodate, or reverse the process of wanting or craving, worldly delight and pleasure, sensing panoramically is the optimal method.
-It is also can be used together with, as a sort of enzyme, enzymatically, with most forms of renunciation, letting go, devotion, worship, or love; meditation, prayer, or selflessness.
+It can also be used as a sort of enzyme, together with most forms of renunciation, letting go, devotion, worship, or love; meditation, prayer, or selflessness.

 Panoramic sensing is a general background necessity.